pizzaperp95/PepperoniPages/README.md

 Metadata templates; Acts like page templates, but has site metadata inside instead.
 A default can be set per page template.

 Last updated variables; This allows you to put a tag anywhere which the site generator replaces with the date and/or time of the last update to the page.

+### TODO:

+Rewrite this whole codebase, its gettin' realll messy up in here.